-It will also feature keynote speakers, student talks, student poster presentations and an image competition.
+ToScA also features keynote speakers, student talks, student poster presentations and an image competition.

-The event will provide opportunities for open discussions and networking with researchers and commercial representatives.
+The event provides opportunities for open discussions and networking with researchers and commercial representatives.
 It is the perfect platform for initiating collaborations.

 Previous ToScA events have attracted more than 110 delegates from 11 countries.

 Workshops were held on 5 September 2016 at the University of Bath and covered Drishti, VGStudio Max and Avizo.
 For more information visit the RMS website.

 VGStudio MAX 3.0

 This workshop introduced CT data analysis and visualisation using VGStudio MAX.
 VG presented selected features of special interest for the scientific community for precise and fast analysis of voxel data:

 VGStudio MAX enables the effective extraction of information from data sets.
 During the workshop, delegates could use data provided by VG or their own tomography data, which may have been acquired by laboratory X-ray CT, a synchrotron, with neutrons or another source.
 VG experts were on-site to answer questions.

 Participants were offered the chance to try a new series of features for extending analyses performed on porous materials.